ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--json`
-:   The json file or json string used to describe a rate limiting rule.
+:   The JSON file or JSON string used to describe a rate limiting rule.
     - The required fields in JSON data are `match`, `threshold`, `period`, `action` :
         - `match` : Determines which traffic the rate limiting rule counts towards the threshold.
             - `request` : Matches HTTP requests.